 Stars: Jessie Eisenberg, Andrew Garfield, Justin Timberlake

 The Social Network is Fincher’s masterwork.
-It features a protagonist who’s a highly intelligent guy and one who harbors the seeds of his own demise.
+It features a protagonist who’s a highly intelligent guy and one who harbors the seeds of his demise.
 The man is Mark Zuckerberg (played by Jessie Eisenberg).
-He has no interest in money but ends up becoming the world’s youngest billionaire after founding Facebook, a social networking service.
+He has no interest in money but becomes the world’s youngest billionaire after founding Facebook, a social networking service.

-The film is based on Aaron Sorkin’s novel “The Accidental Billionaires”.
-It focuses on a fictitious construct of Mark’s life and how he gets everything but loses a very loyal and close buddy due to a little fault.
-The film begins with Mark’s split with his fiancée Emma.
+The film is based on Aaron Sorkin’s novel “The Accidental Billionaires.”
+It focuses on a fictitious construct of Mark’s life and how he gets everything but loses a loyal and close buddy due to a little fault.
+The film begins with Mark’s split with his fiancée, Emma.
 This gets him so unhappy that he inadvertently invents FaceSmash while drunkenly hacking into his school’s database.

 Mark subsequently converts FaceSmash, with the aid of his buddy Eduardo Saverin (played by Andrew Garfield), into Facebook.
 Of course, this becomes a billion-dollar marvel within a few years as the site hooks people up, links them with each other, and showcases their interests.

-The film captivates the portrait of such a man who, in any other aspect of life, would be considered insane.
-However, in the Internet age, he has the ability to transform an idea into a huge empire.
+The film captivates the portrait of a man who, in any other aspect of life, would be considered insane.
+However, he can transform an idea into a huge empire in the Internet age.
 But he still cannot control his life as competitiveness, inability to communicate, and the desire to be number one alienates him to the point where he ends up drowning in two lawsuits.
-And one of which is from his dear friend Eduardo himself.
+One of them is from his dear friend Eduardo himself.